 You will hear about his good deeds toward me and others thorough this book.
 At about age 15, in addition to his responsibilities around the house and farm, he started working on people’s cars, typically for no money, just to get a reputation for being able to fix things.
 He began driving a school bus at age 17 when still in high school, and soon as he graduated, he began delivering and pumping gas for all buses in the county.
 He also enrolled in community college and studied drafting.

-But when a job became available at the country bus shop, he jumped at the chance of becoming a full-time mechanic.
+But when a job became available at the county bus shop, he jumped at the chance of becoming a full-time mechanic.
 The move paid off as he was Foreman in less than a year.
-Even though he was artistic and did well in drafting, a full-time state job maintaining and working on school buses was too good to pass up.
+Even though he was artistic and did well in drafting, a full-time County job maintaining and working on school buses was too good to pass up.

 As for Momma, she did everything around the house and farm except for plowing with the mules.
 She was busy all day, every day, rarely sitting down except to read the bible.
 She never had a day off, constantly working to support our family.

 Momma did most of the work on hog-killing day, rendered out lard, scalded the skin of the hogs and scraped off hair, cut and separated the meat, ground sausage, and salted the meat that was stored in the smokehouse.
+She canned quarts and upon quarts of fruits and vegetables during summer and early fall.
+The heat in the kitchen was well above 100 degrees many times, as she used a pressure cooker on the wood stove.
 She shot squirrels in trees from the back porch with her shotgun, dressed, and cooked them.
 She raised a flock of chickens for eggs and eating; Momma killed and prepared them for our meals.

 She toiled every day all day with her only break coming on the Sabbath when she went to church, and the rest of the Sunday, she was busy providing for us.
 She did this all without any modern conveniences and no electricity!